kaihendry/dabase.com/content/blog/code-editing-2022.md

 you:

 1. **Code Formatter**, e.g. gofmt or [prettier](https://copilot.github.com/) that rewrites your file on save to a "standard" format
-2. **Code Diagnostics** aka a "code linter", e.g. golint or jshint that warns you of problems in your code like unused variables
+2. **Code Diagnostics** <abbr title="also known as">aka</abbr> a "code linter", e.g. golint or jshint that warns you of problems in your code like unused variables

 Setting up these helpers is non-trivial!